geraldneale/pyramid_coin/README.md

 # pyramid_coin
-A geometric shotgun blast of Chia coins.
+A geometric shotgun blast of Chia XCH coins.